Brand new processors are always hitting the market, and they seem to come with ever more confusing naming conventions.

-There’s room inside the chassis for an SSD however, and plenty of tutorial readily available online covering the installation process.
+There’s room inside the chassis for an SSD however, and plenty of tutorials readily available online covering the installation process.
 The VivoBook can further be upgraded with a second 8GB stick of RAM if you want more memory.

 For instance, if you prefer a larger 17 inch display, the Lenovo 330 has very similar specs but with a bigger screen.